Powering Our Website's Evolution: Next.js App Router and Sanity CMS in Action

 A few things of note here:

-hash to the end of the url if we're in draft mode so that we can "break through" the cache. - In draft mode, we set some cache flags like
+• The fetch cache uses the URL as part of it's cache key, so we'll append a #draft hash to the end of the url if we're in draft mode so that we can "break through" the cache.

-array of strings to specify a list of cache tags, which we can later use to revalidate this response!
+• We pass through a tags array of strings to specify a list of cache tags, which we can later use to revalidate this response!

-With these in place, and some modifications to our GROQD queries, we can set up a preview environment where content authors can see their changes in near-live time, while maintaining the fetch
+With these in place, and some modifications to our GROQD queries, we can set up a preview environment where content authors can see their changes in near-live time, while maintaining the fetch cache for end-users.

 Publishing and Cache Invalidation

-caching is great for keeping our site nice and speedy for end users.
+Our aggressive fetch caching is great for keeping our site nice and speedy for end users.
 However, when content is changed and published in the CMS, we want to invalidate the smallest amount of cache possible to start serving fresh content to users.
-Using Sanity webhooks and Next.js’s revalidateTag
+Using Sanity webhooks and Next.js’s revalidateTag API, we can invalidate specific fetch responses by tag when content is published.

 In our Sanity project dashboard, we have a webhook configured that points to a revalidation API endpoint in our Next.js application, with a custom “projection” (data payload to send when content changes) that looks like the following: